Join Us

 Enhancing Healthcare Team Outcomes

 Managing patients with cervical radiculopathy is best accomplished with an interprofessional team that includes a neurologist, neuro or orthopedic surgeon, physical therapist, nurse practitioner, and primary care provider.
 The treatment of cervical radiculopathy should be approached in a stepwise fashion.
-Also, while surgery can provide significant relief, little evidence supports that surgery provides a clear advantage over non-surgical treatment in an acute setting.
-Over 85% of acute cervical radiculopathy resolves without any specific treatments within 8 to 12 weeks.
+While surgery can provide significant relief, little evidence supports that surgery provides a clear advantage over non-surgical treatment in an acute setting.
+Over 85% of acute cervical radiculopathy resolves without specific treatments within 8 to 12 weeks.
 Supportive care includes nonsurgical treatments such as anti-inflammatory drugs, physical therapy, and translaminar epidural steroid injections.

 While many surgical procedures are available, they all have the potential to cause serious complications.
-Additionally, cases where surgical procedures do not result in significant improvement are evident, and patients continue to suffer from chronic disabilities.[17][18]
+Cases where surgical procedures do not result in significant improvement are evident, and patients continue to suffer from chronic disabilities.
 Patients who do not show improvement could be considered for surgery as a last resort.

 Disclosure: Warren Magnus declares no relevant financial relationships with ineligible companies.